Penalty for Not Filing Taxes: The Failure to File Penalty

 Penalty for Filing Taxes Late

-You will not always be hit with the failure-to-file penalty if you file taxes late.
+You will not always be hit with this penalty if you file taxes late.
 Depending on your situation, you may not actually be hit with any penalty.
 Know what type of penalty will hit you depending on your unique situation.

 Penalties for Paying Taxes Late